AMD

 The Bottom Line

 At $259.99, the Radeon RX 7600 is the most affordable option.
-It takes the lead in memory bandwidth.
-Tagged as Best Value and Best Performance.
+It takes the lead in boost clock and memory bandwidth.
+Tagged as Budget Pick.

 - Budget is your top priority

-- You want lower power draw — 165WW is too high
+- You want lower power draw than 165W

 At $299.99, the GeForce RTX 4060 is the premium option.
 It takes the lead in tdp.
-Tagged as Solid Alternative.
+Tagged as Best Benchmark Value and Best Performance and Most Efficient.

 - You want a cooler, more power-efficient build